[ProjectX] E101: Vulnerable Environment Setup & Wazuh Monitoring

 In the course, virtual machines (VMs) are used, but I prefer using Proxmox VE to save resources.

-Overall Purpose of homelab project
+Overall Purpose of the Homelab

-- Comparison of Detection Integration:
+- Comparison of detection integration:

 Configure a Vulnerability

-PermitRootLogin yes: Allows the "root" account to log in directly via SSH.Why Insecure?: Attackers only need to guess one password to gain full control of the machine.
+PermitRootLogin yes: allows therootaccount to log in directly via SSH.Why insecure: attackers only need to guess one password to gain full control of the machine.

-Weak Password: Set the root password to
+Weak password: set the root password to

 novemberusingsudo passwd root.

-Create Detection Alert for ssh in Wazuh
+Create Detection Alert for SSH in Wazuh

 To create a detection alert, use an SSH authentication failure sample.
+From the screenshot, you can extract the decoder name and rule groups.

-Using the sample, create a query.
+Using the sample, build the detection query.

-Enable WinRM on win-client
+Enable WinRM on win-client [T1021.006 Remote Services: WinRM]

-What is WinRM?: allows administrators to remotely manage Windows systems, similar to how SSH works for Linux.
+What is WinRM: allows administrators to remotely manage Windows systems, similar to how SSH works for Linux.

-powershell -ep bypass Enable-PSRemoting -force winrm quickconfig -transport:https Set-Item wsman:\localhost\client\trustedhosts * net localgroup "Remote Management Users" /add administrator Restart-Service WinRM.
+powershell -ep bypass Enable-PSRemoting -force winrm quickconfig -transport:https Set-Item wsman:\localhost\client\trustedhosts * net localgroup "Remote Management Users" /add administrator Restart-Service WinRM

-How to detect activation of WinRM
+How to Detect WinRM Activation

-- Event ID 4624 with a logonProcessName of Kerberos
+- Event ID

-- Wazuh Rule ID: 60106
+4624with alogonProcessNameofKerberos - Wazuh Rule ID:

-- Description: User: Windows Logon Success
+Windows Logon Success

 Configure SMTP Email Inbox Connection

-[project-x-corp-svr] -> [project-x-linux-client]
+[project-x-corp-svr] → [project-x-linux-client]

 Docker is used to host and orchestrate MailHog, which acts as the SMTP server for the lab environment.